Continuous Integration (CI) Testing Maintenance Tasks¶

 RUN cmake -DCMAKE_CXX_COMPILER=compilerX ... && \

-The base containers are shared across multiple projects and are regularly rebuilt.
-If bugs are fixed in the base containers the changes will be automatically propagated to all projects using them in their Docker builds.
+The base container images are shared by multiple projects and are rebuilt regularly.
+If bugs are fixed in the base images, the changes will be automatically propagated to all projects using them in their Docker builds.

 Windows / MacOS¶